astutespruce/sarp-connectivity/analysis/post/README.md

 Run `analysis/post/extract_summary_stats.py` to generate an overall summary file used by the user interface in the tool.

 Run `analysis/post/create_region_maps.py` to generate thumbnails of the ranked dams in each region.
+This must be done after creating tilesets below.

 Note: generating maps uses `pymgl` to render the maps, which is only available for MacOS or Ubuntu 20.04.